Converg3nce/matic-docs/docs/home/blockchain-basics/basics-accounts.md

 image: https://matic.network/banners/matic-network-16x9.png
 ---
 The global state of Ethereum is comprised of accounts that interact with one another through a message-passing framework.
 The most basic interaction is that of sending some value - like matic tokens, ether - the native cryptocurrency of Ethereum blockchain.
-Each account is identified by a 20 byte identifier which is called an address - this is the public key of the account.
+Each account is identified by a 20 byte hex identifier which is called an address - this is generated from public key of the account.
 There exist two types of accounts:

 1. Externally Owned Account - An account controlled by a private key, and if you own the private key associated with the account you have the ability to send tokens and messages from it.